-Susan Landrum is the Assistant Dean for Academic Achievement at St. John’s University School of Law.
+Susan Landrum is the Assistant Dean of Academic Success and Professionalism at Nova Southeastern University Shepard Broad College of Law.
 She draws from her diverse educational and professional backgrounds for her research and teaching interests.

-Dean Landrum earned a Ph.D. in history from The Ohio State University in 1999 and has approximately fourteen years’ experience teaching undergraduate history courses.
+Before going to law school, Dean Landrum earned a Ph.D. in history from The Ohio State University.
 As a historian, she specialized in the history of U.S. foreign policy, the Cold War, and space exploration.
-She also held a faculty fellowship at NASA’s Johnson Space Center in 2002.
+She also held a faculty fellowship at NASA’s Johnson Space Center.

-Dean Landrum serves on the executive board of the American Association of Law Schools Academic Support Section and as the chair of the Bar Exam Subcommittee.
+Dean Landrum has served on the executive board of the Academic Support Section of the American Association of Law Schools and as the chair of that section’s Bar Exam Subcommittee.
 Her research interests include legal education theory, academic success, and alternative dispute resolution.
 Her scholarly publications include Getting Your Case into Federal Court: A Comprehensive Guide to Diversity Jurisdiction in the Eleventh Circuit, 39 NOVA L. REV. 177 (2015); Drawing Inspiration from the Flipped Classroom Model: An Integrated Approach to Academic Support for the Academically Underprepared Law Student, 53 DUQUESNE L. REV. 245 (2015); Much Ado About Nothing?: What the Numbers Tell Us About How State Courts Apply the Unconscionability Doctrine to Arbitration Agreements, 97 MARQUETTE L. REV. 751 (2014); and The Ongoing Debate about Mediation in the Context of Domestic Violence: A Call for Empirical Studies of Mediation Effectiveness, 12 CARDOZO J. CONFLICT RESOL.
 425 (2011).

 You can follow Dean Landrum on Twitter @.